Math / 7th Grade / Unit 6: Geometry

 Throughout the unit, students encounter several vocabulary words, such as complementary angles, vertical angles, radius, and circumference.
 Many of these words enable students to be more precise in their communications with each other (MP.6).
 Students will also encounter complex diagrams of angles and 3-D figures where they will need to understand what information they can glean from the diagram and plan a solution pathway before jumping in (MP.1).
 Students should have access to several tools they may opt to use throughout the unit, including rulers, protractors, compasses, and reference sheets (MP.5).

-The foundational skills for the standards in this unit stem from fourth through sixth grades.
-In fourth grade, students studied the concepts of angle measurement and understood angle measure to be additive.
-In fifth grade, students developed an understanding of three-dimensional volume, which they further built on in sixth grade.
-Sixth-grade students also began to distinguish between the three-dimensional space an object takes up and the surface area that covers it.
+The foundational skills for the standards in this unit stem from 4th grade through 6th grade.
+In 4th grade, students studied the concepts of angle measurement and understood angle measure to be additive.
+In 5th grade, students developed an understanding of three-dimensional volume, which they further built on in 6th grade.
+Students also began to distinguish between the three-dimensional space an object takes up and the surface area that covers it in 6th grade.

 Pacing: 23 instructional days (21 lessons, 1 flex day, 1 assessment day)